-Audi A6 saloon - MPG, running costs & CO2
+Audi A6 review - MPG, running costs & CO2

 Running costs are a big consideration in the executive class, and the latest A6 does much to appeal to private and business drivers alike, particularly since the plug-in hybrid finally arrived in late 2020.
-One virtue that's bound to appeal to both is that demand for the A6 is usually high, particularly for the smaller, more economically engined models in the range.
-The 2.0-litre engines will account for the lion's share of A6 sales and are likely to have the strongest residual values of all.
+One virtue that's bound to appeal to both types of buyer is that demand for the A6 is usually high, particularly for the smaller, more economical models in the range.
+The 2.0-litre engines account for the lion's share of A6 sales and usually have the strongest residual values.

 Audi A6 MPG & CO2

-The 3.0-litre V6 50 TDI engine returns in the region of 40mpg with CO2 emissions of around 180g/km.
+When it was available, the 3.0-litre V6 50 TDI engine returned in the region of 40mpg with CO2 emissions of around 180g/km.
 The 3.0-litre 55 TFSI petrol, meanwhile, is claimed to return up to 34.9mpg depending on trim and wheels, and emits from 185g/km of CO2.
+It clearly wasn’t a popular choice - it’s too costly for business users and overkill for most private buyers - so Audi withdrew it from sale.

 Insurance

 The Association of British Insurers, the body which assesses the risk of every new car on the market, has put the entry-level petrol A6 in group 35 out of 50.
-The 3.0-litre 50 TDI will sit in group 42, while the quick 55 TFSI Vorsprung is three groups higher.
+The now discontinued 3.0-litre 50 TDI will sit in group 42, while the quick 55 TFSI Vorsprung (also now off sale) is three groups higher.

 Servicing